buccancs/fyp-multi-sensor-recording-system/docs/thesis_report/final/appendix_f_code_listings.md

 Through these code excerpts, Appendix F illustrates the implementation of the system's key features:

-- **Synchronisation Code**: Shows how strict timing is achieved programmatically using NTP-based protocols [21]
+- Synchronisation Code: Shows how strict timing is achieved programmatically using NTP-based protocols [21]
-- **Data Pipeline Code**: Reveals the real-time analysis capabilities for multi-modal physiological signal processing [5,22]
+- Data Pipeline Code: Reveals the real-time analysis capabilities for multi-modal physiological signal processing [5,22]
-- **Integration Code**: Highlights the system's versatility in accommodating different hardware configurations and sensor types [8,13,14,15]
+- Integration Code: Highlights the system's versatility in accommodating different hardware configurations and sensor types [8,13,14,15]
-- **Session Management Code**: Demonstrates the logic for managing recording sessions and coordinating data storage [this chapter]
+- Session Management Code: Demonstrates the logic for managing recording sessions and coordinating data storage [this chapter]
-- **Android Device Management Code**: Details the handling of data and commands for Android-connected devices [this chapter]
+- Android Device Management Code: Details the handling of data and commands for Android-connected devices [this chapter]

 Each excerpt is drawn directly from the project's source code, reflecting the production-ready, well-documented nature of the implementation.
 The complete source files include further architectural details, error handling, and configuration management that support the robust operation demonstrated in the testing and evaluation results.